SerenaAnalystQ/Prime_Care_Marketing_Analysis/README.md

   <img src="pic/Logo.png" alt="Company Logo" width="400">
 </p>

-Founded in **2016**, Horizon Health is a medical insurance company serving **thousands of customers throughout the United States**.
+Founded in 2016, Prime Care is a medical insurance company serving **thousands of customers throughout the United States**.
 In **2019**, they launched a new set of marketing campaign categories spanning topics like wellness tips, the affordability of their plans, and preventative care.
 Their customers can sign up for 4 different plans - bronze, silver, gold, and platinum - each with different premiums and claim coverage rates.
 Now that they've hired a **new data team** and are strategizing their marketing budget for the year, the company would like to build more understanding of the **effectiveness** of these campaign categories and how they relate to signups and subsequent patient claims.

 ## Project Goal
-The goal of this project is to **investigate the performance of marketing campaigns at Horizon Health** and **surface recommendations for optimal budget allocation** for next year's campaigns.
+The goal of this project is to **investigate the performance of marketing campaigns** and **surface recommendations for optimal budget allocation** for next year's campaigns.
 In addition, it involves **building visualizations** that enable the marketing team to access insights and track performance through regular reporting.

 The marketing budget is allocated to drive two primary objectives:
 1. **Raise awareness of Horizon Health's brand across the country**